outreachy/website/docs/organizer-manual.md

 working on something new completely on their own, they may not get that experience.

+# Updating contracts

+**Date: August 20 / Jan 20**

+Update the mentor agreement (docs/mentor-agreement.md) and intern agreement (docs/intern-agreement.md) to have the correct round dates.
+Change the 'last updated' date.

+You can see what needs to change each round by looking at the git commits to that file.

 # Initial application period opens

 **Date: August 20 / Jan 20**